 Service-learning combines academic study with service in the community.
-Guided critical and reflective thinking throughout the project helps you link experience with theory and deepens your understanding and ability to use what you know.
-You will be expected to keep a reflective journal and summarize what you learned at the end of the project in the form of a journal, paper, portfolio or formal presentation.
+Throughout the project guided critical and reflective thinking helps students link experience with theory to deepen their understanding and their ability to use what they learned.
+Students are expected to keep a reflective journal and summarize what they learned at the end of the project in the form of a journal, paper, portfolio or formal presentation.

 At UT, you can engage in service-learning for non-credit as a co-curricular community service experience and also for-credit as a component of select academic courses.
 International community-based service-learning opportunities are also available.

 For the past two years, UT was named to the President's Higher Education Community Service Honor Roll for distinguished community service.
 It is one of the highest federal recognitions a school can achieve for its commitment to service-learning and civic engagement.